Wouldn't it be just great if everyone got along with everyone?

 any number of factors, but regardless of the cause, they must be dealt with swiftly before it causes the project's demise.

-Now that we agree that conflict isn't necessarily a bad thing, how do we keep it from negatively impacting a project team?
+Now that we (hopefully) agree that conflict isn't necessarily a bad thing, how do we keep it from negatively impacting a project team?
 As conflict management and resolution is a well-debated issue, several methods of

 resolving conflict have been identified and studied over the years.
-Most of the go-to manuals for project management outline five modes for conflict resolution:

 Avoiding